Hurricane Ian leaves contrasting scenes in Florida

 Less than 10 miles (16 kilometers) away, rescuers were finishing their search for victims on an island off the coast.
 Closer still, entire families were trying to spend a quiet night in a huge shelter that housed more than 500 storm victims.

-On a coastline where a few miles meant the difference between life and death, relief and ruin, the contrasting scenes less than two weeks after the storm’s devastating passage are stunning, highlighting how disaster can mean so many different things for different people.
+On a coastline where a few miles meant the difference between life and death, relief and ruin, the contrasting scenes less than two weeks following the storm’s devastating passage are stunning, highlighting how disaster can mean so many different things for different people.

 Arlan Fuller has seen the disparities while working in the hurricane-affected area serving underserved communities with Project Hope, a nonprofit organization that provides supportive medical services.
 Some factors seem to have played a role in the huge differences from place to place, he stressed: People and places closer to the coast suffered the most, as did people with lower incomes.